 Van’t Hoff equation connecting equilibrium constant and temperature by thermodynamics relation of Gibbs-Helmholtz free energy equation.
 The standard chemical equilibrium constant of the endothermic and exothermic reaction depends on the temperature.
 When the temperature of the system in equilibrium increases, the equilibrium of the chemical reaction shifted in the direction that absorbs heat.
 The extent of reaction in learning chemistry can be easily derived by Van’t Hoff equation relation.

 Derivation of Van’t Hoff Equation

-At a given temperature, the equilibrium constant of the chemical reaction remains unaltered, but the value varies considerably when the temperature is changed.
+At a given temperature according to Vant Hoff, the equilibrium constant of the chemical reaction remains unaltered, but the value varies considerably when the temperature is changed.
 The quantitative relation, known Van’t Hoff equation connecting equilibrium constant and temperature can be derived thermodynamically starting from Gibbs – Helmholtz free energy equation.

-This is the differential form of Van’t Hoff equation.
-Hence from Van’t Hoff equation greater the value of ΔH0, faster the equilibrium constant changes with temperature.
+The above relation is the differential form of Van’t Hoff equation but the greater the value of ΔH0, the faster the equilibrium constant changes with temperature.

 Integration form of van’t Hoff Equation

 The integration of Van’t Hoff isotherm enables us to calculate numerically shift of equilibrium constant with temperature.
 Integration of the above equation given, ln kp = – (ΔH0/RT) + c, where c = integration constant.
 The integration constant can be calculated from the thermodynamic entropy relation, ΔG0 = ΔH0 – TΔS0.
 Therefore, the equation becomes, ln kp = – (ΔH0/RT) + (ΔS0/R).
-The integrated form of the Van’t Hoff equation at two temperature
+Hence the integrated form of the Van’t Hoff equation at two temperature

 where KP1 and KP2 are the equilibrium constants of the Van’t Hoff equation at two different temperatures T1 and T2 respectively.
 The determination of KP1 and KP2 at two temperatures helps to calculate the value of change of enthalpy of the chemical reaction.
 The above relation is called Van’t Hoff reaction isobar since pressure remains constant during the change of temperature.